JACKPURCELL/alps-lab.github.io/index.md

 I am a Ph.D. candidate at Stony Brook University, supervised by [Dr. Ting Wang](https://alps-lab.github.io/).

+<span style="color: red;">*I'm currently seeking a 2025 summer internship and am open to topics related to LLM.
+Please feel free to contact me!*</span>

 ## Research Interests

 My expertise is in ensuring the Safety and Trustworthiness of Large Language Models (LLMs).
 I work on identifying Security Challenges and developing Defensive Strategies to protect these models from adversarial threats.
 My recent work includes: